 Summary

 The Hydrology and Atmospheric Science major provides students with a fundamental knowledge of the water cycle, from below the Earth's surface to above Earth's surface, in both theory and application.
-Students in the HAS major choose a subplan in Meteorology and Atmospheric Sciences (ATMO) or Environmental Hydrology and Water Resources (EHY).
-Students in the Meteorology and Atmospheric Sciences subplan study various weather, climate, and water phenomena, and interpret the effects of these phenomena on Earth's surface and society.
-Students in the Environmental Hydrology and Water Resources subplan learn to solve practical hydrologic problems related to surface and subsurface water, drought, flooding, and water quality.
+Students in the HAS major choose an emphasis in Meteorology and Atmospheric Sciences (ATMO) or Environmental Hydrology and Water Resources (EHY).
+Students who select the emphasis in Meteorology and Atmospheric Sciences study various weather, climate, and water phenomena, and interpret the effects of these phenomena on Earth's surface and society.
+Students who select the Environmental Hydrology and Water Resources emphasis learn to solve practical hydrologic problems related to surface and subsurface water, drought, flooding, and water quality.

 Eligible students who wish to complete both Bachelor of Science and Master of Science degrees may pursue the Accelerated Master's Program in Environmental Hydrology and Water Resources, a five-year program, which combines both the B.S.
 HAS degree (EHY emphasis) and M.S. degree in Hydrology OR the Accelerated Master's Program in Atmospheric Sciences, a five-year program which combines both the B.S.
 HAS degree (ATMO emphasis) or B.S.
 Physics degree and M.S. degree in Atmospheric Science.